 Benefits of Setting Up a Small Business Retirement Plan in Portland, OR

-The particular, financial-based benefits for your Portland, OR small business retirement plan will largely be based on the specific plan you set up.
-That said, a small business retirement plan, whichever one you choose, has universal benefits.
-Over half of employees responded to a survey stating it is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
+The particular, financial-based benefits for your Portland, OR small business retirement plan will largely be based on the specific plan you choose.
+That said, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
+Three out of five employees say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
 Companies and employees will both enjoy:

 Employee Benefits

-- They do not pay taxes on money they put in or investments gains until they take them out
+- They do not pay taxes on money they put in or how the money grew until they withdraw them

 Business Benefits